-Our work as early childhood educators adopts the approach of being relevant to the situation at hand.
-The central focus of the pedagogical approach is the child (child-centric), who is viewed by the childcare worker in the context of the child’s reality and in the context of all the child’s senses (holistically).
+Our pedagogical work is orientated towards a situational approach.
+The focus of the pedagogical approach is on the child (child-centred), who is viewed by the childcare workers in connection with the reality of their life and all their senses (holistic).

-The “U 3” groups (= under 3 years of age) consist of ten children from the age of eight months to three years.
-The “Ü 3” groups (= over 3 years of age) consist of 20 children from three to six years of age.
+The “U3” groups (=under 3 years of age) consist of ten children aged approx. eight months to three years.
+In the “Ü3” groups (=over 3 years of age), 20 children aged three to six years are cared for.

-The main aim and the basic requirement of our pedagogical work is to impart a sense of emotional stability to every child by means of loving attention and acceptance.
-We can only do this, though, if you as the parent trust us and in turn help us to gain the trust of your child.
-We do not see ourselves as a replacement for homelife with the family.
-We believe it is more important for us to function as a balance and to complement life at home with the family.
+The main goal and basic requirement for our pedagogical work is to convey a state of emotional security to each child through loving attention and accepting behaviour.
+However, we can only do this if you as parents trust us and thus help us to gain the children’s trust.
+We expressly do not see our work as a substitute for a parent’s home.
+It is important to us to take on a balancing and complementary function to the parental home.

-Children’s social skills are promoted using group games and activities, excursions and walks.
-The children learn to show consideration and tolerance towards others, to solve conflict constructively and to find their place in a group situation.
+We promote the children’s social behaviour with group games and activities, and by going on excursions and for walks.
+The children learn to show consideration and tolerance towards others, to solve conflicts constructively and to find their place in the group.

-The development of sensory-motor skills (speech development and development of the cognitive skills) is promoted by practising speech awareness, getting to know and recognising form and content by means of picture books, singing and other exercises.
-In this context the word ‘intelligence’ is not overly significant from our point of view.
-We categorise skills in terms of developmental stage.
+The development of sensory-motor skills (language development and development of cognitive skills) is promoted by practising speech awareness, getting to know and recognising shapes and contents by means of picture books, singing and other exercises.
+In this context, the reference to the term ‘intelligence’ is not overly significant from our point of view.
+When classifying abilities, we speak of the level of development.

-The aims are similar on the Ü3-group, but with a greater range of activities on offer.
-We implement the State’s Educational Agreement and produce educational documentation.
+In the Ü3-group, our goals are similar but with a greater variety of activities on offer.
+We implement the Education Agreement of North Rhine-Westphalia (Bildungsvereinbarung NRW) and produce educational documentation.
 The following educational areas are important to us:

 2. Social, cultural and intercultural education